scipy/scipy/doc/source/tutorial/basic.rst

 return those values, if one is not sure whether or not the object will be complex-valued, it is better to use the functional forms :func:`np.real` and :func:`np.imag` .
-These functions succeed for anything that can be turned into a Numpy array.
+These functions succeed for anything that can be turned into a NumPy array.
 Consider also the function :func:`np.real_if_close` which transforms a complex-valued number with tiny imaginary part into a real number.